 Having an ingrown toenail can cause agonizing pain with each step you take, but it can also lead to a severe infection.
-If you have an ingrown toenail, or if it seems like you continuously get them, schedule an exam at Animas Foot & Ankle in Loveland and Durango, Colorado.
+If you have an ingrown toenail, or if it seems like you continuously get them, schedule an exam at Animas Foot & Ankle in Durango, Colorado.
 The podiatry team offers fast and effective ingrown toenail solutions, so you won’t have to live another day in discomfort.
 Book your ingrown toenail appointment online or over the phone.

 Even though your toenail should ideally grow up and over your nail bed, in some cases, it starts growing into your skin.
 This is called an ingrown toenail.
 One of the top causes of an ingrown toenail is improper trimming.